 Correcting misaligned teeth in kids, your Greensboro Dentist may take advantage of that growth spurt

 There is a specific time in life when kids tend to experience a major growth spurt.
-For some, more than one time of accelerated growth will occur.
-Often, we see braces on the faces of kids in the general time in which growth spurts are more common.
+For some, more than one phase of accelerated growth will occur.
+Often, we see braces on the kids’ faces around the time growth spurts commonly occur.
 The two seem completely unrelated, but could they actually be linked?

 Misaligned teeth affect a lot of kids’ smiles.
-In the office of your Greensborofamily dentist, your child can receive early evaluation of the bite and the development of the jaw.
+In the office of your Greensboro family dentist at Triad Dentistry, your child can receive early evaluation of the bite and the development of the jaw by a Board-certified pediatric dentist, Dr. Sona Isharani.
 Paying attention to the issue of misalignment early, before permanent teeth have all grown in, allows us to act in a preventive manner, aiding the expansion of the jaw while baby teeth are still present.
 This way, when the time comes to put braces on teeth, the process will go much more smoothly.
 When early care has been performed, it is possible to cut the duration of treatment time by several months.

 Like smiles, misalignment is different in every person.
 There are several options for treatment available today, with many feeling most attracted to the aligner methods.
 Though there are cases in which aligners can achieve the desired outcome, it is important to remember the goal of orthodontic care is to place teeth in their best position in the jaw.
 In some situations, this will be best accomplished with traditional braces.
 You can rest assured that your dentist is most concerned with obtaining optimal results with the most comfortable treatment.